Mounika-Routhu/Technical-stuff/Interview questions/JS theory.md

 | `object`   | `boolean`           | `object → string` then `string → number`, then compare | `[] == false` → `[]` → `""` → 0, `false → 0` → ✅ `0 == 0` |
 | `NaN`       | anything           | Always false; `NaN` never equals anything, including itself                 | `NaN == NaN` → ❌ false                |

 **Why NaN == anything or even itself is false** ?
 1. `NaN` means "invalid number", `NaN` can result from `0/0` or `"hello" * 5`.
 2. Are two `NaN`s the same?
 We can't say.
 Think of `NaN` as an “unknown value.
 Two unknowns can't be confirmed as equal.

-3. JavaScript tries hard to make things "work", but sometimes it guesses wrong & output seems wierd.
-So:
+**Suggestion/recommended way to code:**
    1. == use this, when you expect implicit coercion to happen but be careful as it's risky
    2. === try to use this as this is safe and predictable

+## With Conditionals context:
+1. for conditional context like `if, while, ?:, !, &&, ||` JS expects a boolean value, so it coerces to Boolean using Boolean(x) — everything is truthy in JS except 7 falsy values.
+2. FINZ
+   - F: false
+   - I: Invisible("")
+   - N: null & undefined
+   - Z: 0, -0, 0n(bigInt)

-## Implicit coercion with arthmetic operations
+## With Arthmetic operations
-1. JavaScript is dynamically typed and tries to be helpful by converting types where it can.
-2. The -, *, / operators trigger numeric coercion.
+1. The -, *, / operators trigger numeric coercion.
-3. But + is special: if either operand is a string, it performs string concatenation instead.
+2. But + is special: if one of the operand is a string, it performs string concatenation instead.

 <img width="657" alt="Screenshot 2025-06-28 at 12 00 32 PM" src="https://github.com/user-attachments/assets/ee5fc88f-2d10-4ced-afb4-30a48ca4c8db" />